YoungSlav/OpenGL/README.md

 # My Custom OpenGL Game Engine

-This project is a custom game engine, inspired by Unreal Engine, designed for learning OpenGL and exploring various game engine features.

-(Note: This project is an experimental game engine built for learning and exploration.
-While it is not production-ready and lacks some core features, it serves as a platform to experiment with game engine concepts and techniques.)
+This project is an experimental game engine inspired by Unreal Engine, created to explore and learn OpenGL while experimenting with various game engine concepts and techniques.
+While not production-ready and lacking some core features, it serves as a platform for continuous learning and experimentation.

 ## Features
  - Lighting: Supports directional, point, and spot lights.